topo-gps/ios-manual/en/routes/routes_record.rst

    *Ending recording a route.*

-If you press 'Stop' the recording will be .
+If you press 'Stop' the recording will be ended and a screen is presented in which you can :ref:`save the recorded route <ss-record-save>`.

+.. _ss-route-record-pause:

 Pause recording
 ~~~~~~~~~~~~~~~
-If you press 'Pause' in the pop-up of Figure 4, the recording of a route
+If you press 'Pause' in the pop-up which appears when :ref:`ending a route recording <ss-route-record-end>`, the recording of a route will be paused.
-will be paused.
-Your movement will be no longer recorded.
+Your movement will no longer be recorded.

-The :ref:`record clock <subsec-klok>` will be set to --:--
+The :ref:`record timer <ss-rec-timer>` on the dashboard will be set to --:--
-during a pause, while the record distance meter will show
+during a pause.
+The the :ref:`record distance meter will show
 the recorded distance as you can see below: